-"Laxeleratorn" is a unique, large-scale laboratory for hydro power related environmental and hydraulic experiments.
+"Laxeleratorn" is a unique, large-scale laboratory for hydropower related environmental and hydraulic experiments.
 It is located in Vattenfall's Älvkarleby Laboratory in Sweden and was inaugurated in 2019.
-Here we combine expert knowledge of biology and hydraulics to find solutions that allow safe passage for fish pass powerplants with minimal effects on production.
+Here we combine expert knowledge of biology and hydraulics to find solutions that allow safe fish passage through powerplants with minimal effects on production.
 The main projects conducted in Laxeleratorn has been focused on innovations for downstream fish migration, such as bubble curtains and flexible nets to avoid turbine passage.
 We have also studied effects of hydropeaking on fish behaviour.
-The work with downstream solutions will continue during 2020, as well as studies on upstream passage solutions.
+During 2021 there has been a strong focus on upstream migration where we investigated the hydraulic preferences for fish during upstream passage, knowledge which will help us construct better fishways.
+We have also started investigating how to hinder the spread of invasive round goby in our fishways and this work will continue during 2022.